bevyengine/bevy/.github/pull_request_template.md

 ## \[ Optional \] Changelog

 - What changed as a result of this PR?
+If this was a trivial fix, or has no externally-visible impact, feel free to skip this section.
 - Stick to one or two sentences.
 If more detail is needed for a particular change, consider adding it to the "Solution" section
   - If you can't summarize the work your change may be unreasonably large / unrelated.
 Consider splitting your PR to make it easier to review and merge!